 In this deliberately hands-on museum, prepare to be more of a participant than a spectator.
 In a futuristic atmosphere, you can play with interactive installations to develop your knowledge of chemistry, biology, and computer science.
 The rooftop terrace offers a terrific view of Amsterdam and, in the summer, there is a café-restaurant.

-Because the museum is quite crowded, especially during school vacations, try to begin your visit with the top floor and work your way down, opposite to the approach of most visitors.
+Because the museum is quite crowded, especially during school vacations, try to begin your visit with the top floor, opposite to the approach of most visitors.

 1011 VX Amsterdam

 +31 20 531 3233